 - Attempts to kill a family member or spouse.

 If the crime does not result in an injury, it is considered a Class B felony with 5-15 years in prison.
-However, the offender could face a Class A felony, punishable by 10 to 30 years or life in prison, if they do in fact cause serious physical injury while commiting the crime or have a prior conviction for domestic assault.
+However, the offender could face a Class A felony, punishable by 10 to 30 years or life in prison, if they do, in fact, cause serious physical injury while committing the crime or have a prior conviction for domestic assault.

 Domestic Assault in The Second Degree

-Second degree domestic assault is a Class C felony and is punishable by up to 7 years in prison and/or a fine up $5000.
-If a person commits the following, they are guilty of domestic of assault in the second degree:
+Second-degree domestic assault is a Class C felony and is punishable by up to 7 years in prison and/or a fine up to $5000.
+If a person commits the following, they are guilty of domestic assault in the second degree:

 - Recklessly causes serious physical injury with or without means of a deadly weapon.

 - Knowingly causes or attempts to cause physical injury by way of a dangerous instrument or deadly weapon.

 - Knowingly causes or attempts to cause physical injury by means of choking or strangulation.